How to Take Better Photos With Your Camera or Smartphone

 Program Mode (P)

 Newer SLR cameras often have lots of other modes which take the thinking out of taking a photo so that you can just point and shoot.
 These include an Auto mode which optimises everything, including setting the aperture, shutter speed, ISO, focusing controls and turning on flash if needed.
-Other modes are portrait, sports, children, macro, night time etc.
+Other modes optimise the settings for the particular subject.
+These include a macro mode, portrait mode, child mode, sports mode, landscape mode etc. Smartphone apps often have a few different modes for the type of scene.

 Picking a Shutter Speed to Stop Motion